opera-platform/opera-dsp/docs/log-magnitude/source/Overview/Overview.rst

 Magnitude Overview
 ==================

 The `Magnitude` module is part of the OPERA-DSP project.
-This module is used to calculate (or to aproximate) magnitude of a complex signal.
+This module is used to calculate (or to approximate) magnitude of a complex signal.
 Module supports Squared magnitude and Jet Propulsion Laboratory magnitude approximation. `Magnitude` also includes block for calculating log2 of real signal.

 This module extends the `DspBlock <https://chipyard.readthedocs.io/en/latest/Customization/Dsptools-Blocks.html>`_ trait for modular signal processing integration.